vishu2124/Poc_native_modules/README.md

-This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
+# React Native Native Screen POC

+This Proof of Concept (POC) demonstrates how to launch native screens from JavaScript code within a React Native application using native modules.

+## Project Goal

+The primary objective of this POC is to showcase the integration between React Native's JavaScript layer and platform-specific native code, enabling the triggering of native screen transitions from JavaScript calls.

-# Getting Started
+## Getting Started

-> **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.
+> **Note**: Ensure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

+### Prerequisites

+* Node.js (LTS recommended)
+* npm or Yarn
+* React Native development environment configured for Android and/or iOS

 ## Step 1: Start Metro

-First, you will need to run **Metro**, the JavaScript build tool for React Native.

-To start the Metro dev server, run the following command from the root of your React Native project:
+Metro is the JavaScript bundler used by React Native.
+Start the Metro development server by running the following command from the root of your React Native project:

 ```sh
 # Using npm